 This unit provides you with basic paramedic practice skills and knowledge to start the formulation of a clinical diagnosis and basic treatment plans for patients.
 You will learn scene assessment, patient assessment, diagnostic evaluations, history taking and treatment integration in cardiac life support.
-The unit also reviews the concepts of manual handling, ethics, cultural sensitivities as well as infection control and safety in practice.
+The unit also reviews the concepts of self care, ethics, cultural sensitivities as well as infection control and safety in practice.

 |Student Contribution Band||SCA Band 2|